Lefkara lace: Centers of production

 The greatest centers of production used to be Pano Lefkara and Kato Lefkara villages.
 Today these embroideries are manufactured all over Cyprus, especially in villages, Kato Drys, Vavla, Vavatsinia, Ora, Choirokoitia, Skarinou, Dali and Athienou.

 Materials and technique

 The first Lefkara Lace was made from the local white cotton fabric produced in Cyprus.
 A combination of stitches and cuts is used.
 The large embroideries called "tagiades" are added to "dantela venis" ("Venice Lace"), "pittota", "gyroulota", "liminota" patterns.
 Their name comes from the Italian "Punto Tagliato", a kind of a cut design popular in Italy during the 16th century, According to the Cyprus Handicraft Service the different motifs for Lefkara Lace add to more than 650.

 The most characteristic pattern in Lefkara Lace is "potamoi" ("rivers").
 They made from triangular zig-zags, called "kamares" ("arcs").

+Contemporary lacemakers can reproduce Lefkara lace with guidance from books of historical information and patterns.